Linaro/OpenCSD/decoder/docs/build_libs.md

 To link against the C-API DLL, include the .DLL name as a dependency in the application project options.

-To link against the C-API static library, include the library name in the dependency list, and define the macro `RCTDL_USE_STATIC_C_API` in the preprocessor definitions.
+To link against the C-API static library, include the library name in the dependency list, and define the macro `OCSD_USE_STATIC_C_API` in the preprocessor definitions.
 This ensures that the correct static bindings are declared in the header file.
 Also link against the main C++ library.

 To link against the main C++ library include the library name in the dependency list.